sorata000x/Achievement/Diary.md

 but it comes out that the correct position updates after it emits the activated signal, so the problem is solved since the reason was found.
 I still need to make some adjustments to the window and then I can start working on the interface, but this is it for today.

-08/28/22

-Two days ago I fixed the display of the app window, and added some buttons for the utilities along with some temporary image to represent each utilities which will be replaced by the proper one I will need to draw later.
-The next thing to that is to change the font, and it spent me two days to figure out how to do it.
-The first thing I tried is to use stylesheet, which I beilieve is CSS, so I tried it, after fixing some error I still could not see the font change.
-I then do research again to find out I need to add the file to QFontDatabase, so I did that, no luck again.
-It ended up I was on the right track, and I just needed to use absolute path instead of the relative one (which seems to be macOS specific problem and I still don't know why).
-I will need to develop in different platform (Windows, Linux) as well to avoid these sorts of problems.
-Now I changed the font and next thing I want to do is to draw the icons and make the menu looks better.
-As a leader I have to know more than my team members do (although I don't have one yet), and work way harder.
-Fixed some layout and added a toggle for Experience, took quit a long time on that but it looks pretty good.
-Gotta draw the icons tomorrow.